ddigiorg/pattern-sequence-predictor/README.md

 [PUT PICTURE HERE]

-It then searches "Pattern Memory" to see if the SDR exists.
+DM then searches its "Pattern Memory" to see if the column winners SDR exists.
 If it doesn't exist DM adds the SDR to its Pattern Memory.
 If it exists then the index where it exists is called the "Spatial Encoding", a single integer value representing the spatial context observed input.

 ### Temporal Encoding (Prediction)